Bohr model: Rutherford nuclear model

-In 1908, Hans Geiger and Ernest Marsden demonstrated that alpha particle occasionally scatter at large angles, a result inconsistent with Thomson's model.
+In 1908, Hans Geiger and Ernest Marsden demonstrated that alpha particles occasionally scatter at large angles, a result inconsistent with Thomson's model.

 In 1911 Ernest Rutherford developed a new scattering model, showing that the observed large angle scattering could be explained by a compact, highly charged mass at the center of the atom.

 Rutherford scattering did not involve the electrons and thus his model of the atom was incomplete.

 Bohr begins his first paper on his atomic model by describing Rutherford's atom as consisting of a small, dense, positively charged nucleus attracting negatively charged electrons.

 Atomic spectra

-By the early twentieth century, it was expected that the atom would account for the many atomic spectral lines.
-These lines were summarized in empirical formula by Johann Balmer and Johannes Rydberg.
+By the early twentieth century, it was expected that a successful model of the atom should account for the many atomic spectral lines.
+These lines were summarized in empirical formulas by Johann Balmer and Johannes Rydberg.
 In 1897, Lord Rayleigh showed that vibrations of electrical systems predicted spectral lines that depend on the square of the vibrational frequency, contradicting the empirical formula which depended directly on the frequency.

 In 1907 Arthur W. Conway showed that, rather than the entire atom vibrating, vibrations of only one of the electrons in the system described by Thomson might be sufficient to account for spectral series.
 Although Bohr's model would also rely on just the electron to explain the spectrum, he did not assume an electrodynamical model for the atom.

 The other important advance in the understanding of atomic spectra was the Rydberg–Ritz combination principle which related atomic spectral line frequencies to differences between 'terms', special frequencies characteristic of each element.
 Bohr would recognize the terms as energy levels of the atom divided by the Planck constant, leading to the modern view that the spectral lines result from energy differences.

 Haas atomic model

 In 1910, Arthur Erich Haas proposed a model of the hydrogen atom with an electron circulating on the surface of a sphere of positive charge.
-The model resembled Thomson's plum pudding model, but Haas added a radical new twist: he constrained the electron's potential energy, $E_\text{pot}$, on a sphere of radius a to equal the frequency, f, of the electron's orbit on the sphere times the Planck constant:
+The model resembled Thomson's plum pudding model, but Haas added a radical new twist: he constrained the magnitude of the electron's potential energy, $|E_\text{pot}|$, on a sphere of radius a to equal the frequency, f, of the electron's orbit on the sphere times the Planck constant: